-of Mr Thaçi's alleged attempts at witness interference while in custody are irrelevant to an assessment of the risk of flight.
-These circumstances are more appropriately considered with regard to whether Mr Thaçi is likely to obstruct proceedings, as addressed below.32 The Panel notes that this argument has also been raised by the SPO previously, and has already been rejected by the Panel.33
+administration and criminal offences against public order have been confirmed against Mr Thaçi is irrelevant to an assessment of the risk of flight.
+These circumstances are more appropriately considered with regard to whether Mr Thaçi is likely to obstruct proceedings, as addressed below.32

 17. The Panel has examined the SPO's arguments in light of the current stage of the proceedings, and while the risk of flight can never be completely ruled out, the Panel reaffirms that it does not find any additional factor sufficiently compelling to persuade the Panel to change its previous finding regarding risk of flight.
-The Panel considers that the SPO has failed to establish its claim of a "sufficiently real possibility" that the Accused will abscond if released based on the stage of the proceedings.34 The Panel therefore finds that Mr Thaçi's continued detention is not justified at this time based on the risk of flight pursuant to Article 41(6)(b)(i).
+The Panel considers that the SPO has failed to establish its claim of a "sufficiently real possibility" that the Accused will abscond if released based on the stage of the proceedings.33 The Panel therefore finds that Mr Thaçi's continued detention is not justified at this time based on the risk of flight pursuant to Article 41(6)(b)(i).